geoffreyvd/Offerte/README.md

 # Invoice(Offerte)
 Bootsrap & Angularjs PDF invoice creater

-This project is still in development.

-It's an invoice creater with simpele bootstrap forms.
+It's an invoice creater with simpele bootstrap forms, it is a Single Page Application.
-Angularjs will read the input information and will paste it into a nice a4 like page, which u can print or save as pdf.
+Angularjs will read the input information and will make a pdf invoice.

-This part is done but the project owner is coming up with new ideas, so the project will be expanding.

-Future feature's:
+feature's:
 -save invoice's to a SQL database
--read those invoice into a new view(in alpha)
+-read and edit those invoice into a new view
--select an invoice and it will open an editable invoice with all the information/data from the old invoice, for re-printing
+-select an invoice and it will open an editable invoice with all the information/data from the old invoice, for re-printing -download PDF
+-Customer management

 I am an intern at MintyMedia, a small webdevelopment company.